 Owned by Gartner, the site presents company profiles for many of the top software tools in over 700 categories and they use customer reviews to give potential buyers insights into which tool is going to be the best fit for them.
 In this Capterra review, we’re going to explain to you why this tool is so valuable, and how you can leverage its power for your marketing strategy.

 As you can see from UberSuggest, Capterra is an extremely authoritative website.

 Its high domain score allows it to generate a lot of traffic through search engine optimization, which is great for you because the intent of the visitor is high.

 In many cases, they’re on the first Google search result for key terms.

-Much like Google Adwords, Capterra operates on a pay per click bidding model.
-The more you’re willing to bid for a specific placement in the rankings, the higher your profile will be in the list.
+- Much like Google Adwords, Capterra operates on a pay per click bidding model.
+The more you’re willing to bid for specific placement in the rankings, the higher your profile will be on the list.

 It’s very easy to create an account and set up a profile on Capterra.

 How to Set Up a Capterra Profile